A runaway and his best friend prepare to spend the night in an abandoned boxcar. It will be a night that will change their lives forever.

 Written by Gregory Patrick Travers

-By the time that I left my house and headed down Conway Street to meet Tommy, the sun was low in the sky and the evening had cooled right down from the irregularly warm late September day.
+By the time that I left my house and headed down Conway Street to meet Tommy, the sun was low in the sky and the evening had cooled right down from the irregularly warm late-September day that preceded it.
 Mom had yelled at me as I left to take a jacket.
 I thought she was crazy.
 About two blocks into my walk I started to think maybe a jacket wouldn’t have been that bad an idea.
+But I wasn’t about to turn back, so I toughed it out.

 Tommy didn’t say why he wanted me to meet him at the Hasty Market but he had that disappointed tone in his voice again, the one that usually followed with a story about his old man getting drunk and beating on him or his mom.
 It was around the time that his dad usually got home from the bar, so I figured that’s what it was.

 I felt sorry for Tommy, even though Tommy was not the type of person anyone needed to feel sorry for.
-He was a street smart, resourceful and headstrong kid.
+He was a street smart, resourceful, and headstrong kid.
 Some people couldn’t believe he was only fourteen.
-But life was always throwing him a curve ball.
+He carried himself differently than the rest of the kids our age.
+But I guess he had to.
+Life was always throwing Tommy a curveball.
 His mom was a pill popper, his dad was a drunk.
-If that wasn’t enough, the teachers at school considered him a write off and a waste, though I can be the first to say that he didn’t give them much reason not to.
+If that wasn’t enough, the teachers at school considered him a write-off and a waste, though I can be the first to say that he didn’t give them much reason not to.
 The town cops were always pulling him over and giving him the business.
 Even my mom didn’t like us hanging out together.
 She said he was a bad apple.
 But she didn’t know Tommy like I did.
-Sure, he had a temper and a loud mouth.
-But he had to put up those walls to keep the kids at school from ripping on him about being short, poor and the son of a couple good-for-nothing parents.
+Sure, he had a temper and a loudmouth.
+But he had to put up those walls to keep the kids at school from ripping on him about being short, poor, and the son of a couple of good-for-nothing parents.
 He had to build those walls to keep his dad from having the satisfaction of seeing him cry when he was laying the buckle on him.
 So, yeah, I felt sorry for him.
 But he didn’t need it.

 “Sup?”
 I asked.